Torwent/wasp-free/README.md

 # Free WaspBots
- Free WaspBots Scripts.
+ Free WaspBot Scripts.

- Join https://discord.gg/Duv2Mhzn9X for more info and guides!
+ Join https://discord.gg/YMYUahmww9 for more info and guides!